What Is A Grey Stamp Pokémon Card?

 How Valuable are Grey Stamp Pokémon Cards?

-Generally, yes.
-But this of course will depend on the card itself.
+This of course will depend on the card itself.

 There are 102 cards in the 1999 Base Set, with 16 holo cards.
 The holo cards are going to fetch a much larger price than the non-holos, but the starters (Bulbasaur, Charmander, Squirtle, Pikachu) will also be valuable.